 The WGM shall work together with the WGC and the other group members to achieve the short- and long term goals and milestones set for their group.

-If a WGM realizes that he/she is not able to contribute to the group in a meaningful manner he/she should notify the WGC and attempt to find a solution that alleviates the problem.

 The Testnet Authority Set

 The Testnet Authority Set are those nodes operating a factomd instance that performs consensus or audit on the Factom Testnet.